-Moda Health may recommend an independent consultation to confirm that non-emergency treatment is medically necessary.
-The Plan pays the full cost of the second opinion with any deductible waived.
+Moda Health my recommend an independent consultation to confirm that non-emergency treatment is medically necessary.
+The Plan pays the full cost of the second opinion subject to the deductible.

 SECTION 7.
 BENEFIT DESCRIPTION

 The Plan covers services and supplies listed when medically necessary for diagnosis and/or treatment of a medical condition, as well as certain preventive services.
 The details of the different types of benefits and the conditions, limitations and exclusions are described in the sections that follow.
 An explanation of important terms is found in Section 13.